Promoting Supply Chain CSR

 To ensure sustainable growth and mutual prosperity with its suppliers, Sharp is going beyond initiatives related to the quality, price, and delivery of parts and materials.
 Sharp is also seeking to fulfill its social responsibilities over a wide range of areas across the entire supply chain.
 These areas include product safety, environmental protection, human rights and labor, and health and safety.

 Sharp’s basic concept, concrete policies, and requests to suppliers pertaining to procurement activities are set out in the Basic Purchasing Principles.
-In its Basic Purchasing Principles Requests to Suppliers, Sharp makes clear that it expects suppliers to actively work to ensure that, in addition to complying with all relevant laws, they are also in compliance with social norms, such as those regarding the arrangement of a proper labor environment, the prohibition of child and forced labor, the prohibition of discrimination, and the prohibition of bribery and unfair acts.
+In its Basic Purchasing Principles Requests to Suppliers, Sharp makes clear that it expects suppliers to actively work to ensure that, in addition to complying with all relevant laws, they also protect the environment and are in compliance with social norms, such as those regarding the arrangement of a proper labor environment, the prohibition of child and forced labor, the prohibition of discrimination, and the prohibition of bribery and unfair acts.

 To deepen the understanding between Sharp and its business partners about sustainable procurement, Sharp communicates actively with supplier sales representatives on a daily basis.